chrisvmiller/randomlyunique/content/data/2016/sommelier-training.md

 After googling around for a few minutes, I was able to find a wine training set composed of a dozen wine features (acidity, pH, alcohol, etc) and a ranked quality.
-I then proceeded to classify this wine quality (at different splits: good/bad, good/okay/bad, etc) with a fancy-pants <a href=https://github.com/chrisvmiller/analytics/blob/master/sommelier_training/WineClassifier.ipynb>neural network</a>.
+I then proceeded to classify this wine quality (at different splits: good/bad, good/okay/bad, etc) with a fancy-pants neural network.
 The converged prediction iteration count, after normalizing by the amount of wine it takes to blindfoldedly distinguish between red and white, is shown in the chart below:

 ![Photo]({attach}/assets/data/2016/sommelier-training.png){.image_center_style}